5 Characteristics of High Performance Management Systems

 2. Improve time management

 Micromanaging and focusing on details contradict the traits of high-performance managers.
 Successful leaders should have good time management skills through delegation.
-This also builds trust with their subordinates.
+This also builds trust with their teams.

 3. Learn to empower employees